mdavids/rfc/content/draft-davids-forsalereg-11.md

 (e.g., CNAMEs) or redirections (e.g., DNAMEs [@?RFC6672]) - might
 result in misleading listings or unintended references to third-party domains.

+2) Character set:

-It is also **RECOMMENDED** that the content value be limited to visible US-ASCII characters, excluding the double quote (") and backslash (\\).
+It is **RECOMMENDED** that the content value be limited to visible US-ASCII characters, excluding the double quote (") and backslash (\\).

 In ABNF syntax, this would be: